jnozzi/cocoadev.com/SiteContent/General/JoeWalsh.markdown

 Because of my prediliction for C, though, I never did really get into GUI programming.
 I did a few small projects with Python and TK, but other than that my GUI programming experience was limited to a few experiments with Java/AWT, C/Xt, and C/GTK+.
 As of the end of 2001, if you'd have asked me if I'd ever be comfortable with programming GUI apps, I would have said, "No."

 Then Mac OS X came to my attention.
 It's Mac, so it's easy to use.
 And it's UNIX, so it's powerful and stable.
-Being tired of fussing with Linux and [[FreeBSD]] (and long ago having given up on Microsoft), I decided to make the jump.
+Being tired of fussing with Linux and General/FreeBSD (and long ago having given up on Microsoft), I decided to make the jump.
 I figured I'd be able to just pick up on the same type of progamming I'd been doing all along (C, Python, Perl, etc.).
 At worst, I knew I could give Java GUI programming another try, since it's built in to Mac OS X.

 Little did I know...